-Summer in the Big Apple is boiling hot but don't let the heat wave get you down.
-During this time of the year, the city livens up with many events and outdoor activities to cool off and have fun in the sun.
-Check out these 10 ideas of things to do in New York in summer!
+Summer in the Big Apple is a very hot season but don't let the heat wave get you down.
+During this time of the year the city presents many events and outdoor activities to cool off and enjoy the sunny days.
+Check out the 10 ideas of things to do in New York in summer that I propose you!

 1. Take a trip to Coney Island

-If you're traveling to New York in the summer, whether as a couple, with friends or with kids, one of the best things to do in Brooklyn is to go to Coney Island, the neighborhood where New Yorkers flock to enjoy the beach in good weather and relax outdoors.
+If you are traveling to New York in summer, whether as a couple, with friends or with children, one of the best things to do in Brooklyn is to go to Coney Island, the neighborhood where New Yorkers go to enjoy the beach in good weather and relax outdoors.

 Visit the boardwalk

-Walking along its boardwalk feeling the Atlantic breeze on your face and the scent of the ocean is one of the things I love most about Coney Island - it's an amazing feeling!
-The other is Luna Park, a mix between an amusement park and an old fair that retains that special vintage charm and many of its original attractions such as the Cyclone roller coaster or the Wonder Wheel.
+Walking along the boardwalk feeling the Atlantic breeze on your face and the scent of the ocean is one of my favorite things to do in Coney Island, it's an incredible feeling!
+The other is Luna Park, a mix between amusement park and old fair that retains that special vintage charm and many of its original attractions such as the Cyclone roller coaster or the Wonder Wheel.

-Nearby there is a show that attracts a lot of attention from visitors, it is a freak show that in the '20s and '30s became very popular by presenting the public with amazing demonstrations or exhibiting oddities of nature.
+Nearby there is a show that attracts a lot of attention from visitors, it is a freak show that in the 20s and 30s became very popular by presenting the public with amazing numbers or exhibiting oddities of nature.

-The spectacle of this freak show is different every season and, although some tricks are a bit old, you will have the sensation of reliving times gone by among giants, bearded women, dwarfs, and other typical characters.
+This freak show is different every season and, although some tricks are repeated, you will have the sensation of reliving past times among giants, bearded women, dwarfs and other typical characters.

-Another fun attraction to see at Coney Island, especially with the family, is the New York Aquarium, New York's only aquarium located on the boardwalk.
-Its goal is to show the public the importance of preserving aquatic ecosystems.
+Another fun attraction to see at Coney Island, especially with the family, is the New York Aquarium, the only aquarium in New York located on the boardwalk.
+Its purpose is to show the public the importance of preserving aquatic ecosystems.

 Isabel's Traveller Tip